 \subsection{Purely fractional propagator}

-This rather tortuous way to obtain the well-known result given in figure~\ref{fig7} serves as an example of how to find the path $\G^0$ from the contour in the Cauchy representation of a propagator.
+This rather tortuous way to obtain the well-known result given in Fig.~\ref{fig7} serves as an example of how to find the path $\G^0$ from the contour in the Cauchy representation of a propagator.
 We now solve the same problem for the propagator of the self-adjoint operator $|\B|^\g$.

 \emph{Step 1.} Again, we can start from the maximal contour or from a non-maximal one.
-Contrary to the standard case, here it is more convenient to take the maximal contour (depicted in figure~\ref{fig2}), since it clearly defines the maximal domain of the two function $\tilde G_\pm(z)$.
+Contrary to the standard case, here it is more convenient to take the maximal contour (depicted in Fig.~\ref{fig2}), since it clearly defines the maximal domain of the two function $\tilde G_\pm(z)$.
 We checked that taking a non-maximal double contour leads to the same result but requires extra care and effort.
-Setting $\e=0$ in the pole, we repeat figure~\ref{fig2} in figure~\ref{fig8}.
+Setting $\e=0$ in the pole, we repeat Fig.~\ref{fig2} in Fig.~\ref{fig8}.